White Men Can't Jump: Plot

 Billy sings Gloria a song he has composed and wins her back.
 As Billy and Gloria discuss their future, Sidney approaches Billy for help: His apartment was burglarized and his winnings were stolen.
 Gloria is expecting Billy to get a steady job, but Sidney informs him that two hoops legends of the L.A. streetball scene, "The King" and "The Duck", are playing downtown.
 Sidney asks Billy to partner with him to play against them.
 Billy agrees, offering to gamble his share of Gloria's take.
 Gloria warns that if Billy gambles with her money, they are through, even if he and Sidney win.
 Billy sides with Sidney, feeling he must honor the obligation he owes him for getting Gloria on Jeopardy!.
 Gloria respectfully breaks up with Billy due to this situation.
 Billy and Sidney play against King and Duck and prevail, the winning point coming when Sidney lobs an "alley-oop" pass to Billy, who dunks it.

 Billy returns home and is crushed to find that Gloria has in fact left him.
 The mobsters who are after Billy find him, and he pays his debts.
 Sidney remarks that Billy and Gloria may be better off without each other.
-Billy is fed up and finished with basketball hustling, and asks Sidney if he could offer him a job at his construction company, which Sidney agrees to help Billy out.
+Finished with basketball hustling, Billy asks Sidney if he could offer him a job at his construction company, to which Sidney agrees.
 The film ends as Billy and Sidney launch into another basketball argument and return to the court where they first met to play a one-on-one game, this time as friends.